10 Best Herbal Lotions For Diverticulitis

 curcuma longa lotion

-Curcuma longa, commonly known as turmeric, contains curcumin, a bioactive compound with potent anti-inflammatory and antimicrobial properties.
+Curcuma longa, commonly known as turmeric, contains curcumin, a compound with potent anti-inflammatory and antioxidant properties that may support digestive health.

 silybum marianum lotion